rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 A joystick is used for [software-in-the-loop (SIL) simulations](gazebo_simulation.md).
 The joystick is not technically a required component because it is possible to control your MAV from the command line, but it makes things much easier.
 Our first recommendation is to use the same Taranis QX7 transmitter you use for hardware as a joystick by plugging it into the computer via USB.
 We also support RealFlight controllers and XBOX 360 controllers.
 Other joysticks are supported, but you may need to create custom axis and button mappings.

+### Battery Monitor

+A battery monitor is an optional analog sensor that provides battery voltage and/or battery current information.
+This data can be used to prevent power loss in air or to measure system load.
+The sensor outputs an analog voltage proportional to the battery voltage and/or current through the battery.
+A battery monitor can be as simple as a voltage divider.
+Small PCB sensors are also available that measure both voltage and current.
+Ensure that the monitor output never exceeds 3.3V, as this may damage the flight controller.
+The battery monitor connects to the "PWR/SONAR" port on the Revo.
+Battery monitors are not supported on the Naze32.

+For ROSflight to use a battery monitor, an appropriate multiplier must be set.
+ROSflight multiplies the analog signal from the monitor by the multiplier to get the final reading.
+Themonitor datasheet should contain the information needed to get the multiplier.
+For example, the datasheet for the AttoPilot 50V/90A sensor states that it outputs 63.69 mV / V. To get the original battery voltage, the multiplier must be 1/.06369, or 15.7.
+The multipliers for the voltage and current are set separately, with the `BATT_VOLT_MULT` and `BATT_CURR_MULT` parameters, respectively.
+In addition, the `STRM_BATTERY` parameter must be set in order to stream the battery information.

+More information on battery monitor hardware, including determinining appropriate multipliers and using a voltage divider, can be found on the [OpenPilot Wiki](https://opwiki.readthedocs.io/en/latest/user_manual/revo/voltage_current.html)
 ## Wiring Diagram

 Below is an example wiring diagram for a multirotor using an MSI Cubi as a companion computer.
 This diagram also includes the motor power switch, which allows for the sensors, flight controller, and companion computer to be powered on while the motors are off.
 This is a safer way to test sensors, code, etc. as the motors are unable to spin while the switch is off.